jasonmar/dataproc-client/README.md

 The [create-dproclient-vm.sh](create-dproclient-vm.sh) contains the the following

-- gcloud command that starts a Dataproc cluster serving as the image to be used to create the the final client VM, with Cloud storage bucket name used to store those configurations files passed to the client environment.
+- create a Cloud storage bucket used to store those configurations files passed to the client dataproc .
+- gcloud command that starts a Dataproc cluster

-- SSH into the Dataproc client VM and run [install-client.sh](install-client.sh)
+- gcloud command that will SSH into the Dataproc client VM and run [util/install-client.sh](util/install-client.sh)

 The [util/install-client.sh](util/install-client.sh) constains the following

 - Installation of Hue and Zeppeline on it.
 The [zeppelin.sh](zeppelin.sh) and [hue.sh](hue.sh) scripts are the [initialization-actions bash files](https://github.com/GoogleCloudPlatform/dataproc-initialization-actions) provided by Google, which will initilze Zeppelin and Hue

-The [from-img/create-startup.sh](from-img/create-startup.sh) will create the [from-img/startup-script.sh](from-img/startup-script.sh)

 - replace the hostnames in the Hadoop, Yarn, Hive, Spark files with the hostname with the hostname of the remote target server dataproc cluster.
 Thus, when starting `hive`, `spark-shell`, , `spark-submit`, the session will be created on the remote cluster instead of locally.

 - swap the `/etc/hue/conf/hue.ini` hive_server_host setting to the target dataproc cluster instead of the local and also uncommented the hive_server_port configuration that are needed to have hue running query successfully.

+The [from-img/create-startup.sh](from-img/create-startup.sh) will create the [from-img/startup-script.sh](from-img/startup-script.sh) that include contents of the following

+- replace the old target (server) cluster names in the Hadoop, Yarn, Hive, Spark files with the new cluster name of the remote target server dataproc cluster.
+Thus, when starting `hive`, `spark-shell`, , `spark-submit`, the session will be created on the remote cluster instead of locally.

+- swap the `/etc/hue/conf/hue.ini` hive_server_host setting to the new target dataproc cluster instead of the old target.

 - Note: The Zeppelin configurations needed to allow Zeppelin to connect with the target dataproc hive server are set in step #6 above through web server UI.